Assign2: Fun with Collections

 - To learn how to model and solve problems using classic data structures such as vectors, grids, stacks, queues, sets, and maps.

-This assignment consists of a short warmup exercise and then two coding parts, each featuring use of different ADTs.
+This assignment consists of a short warmup/debugging exercise and then two coding components, each featuring use of different ADTs.
 The coding parts are roughly comparable to each other in size and scope, so pace yourself to complete each in about three days.
+Note: This assignment asks you to develop considerably more complex code than in Assignment 1, so make sure you get started early!

-Practice with unit tests and debugging on ADT types.
+Practice with unit tests and debugging on different abstract data types.

-Gridof walls and corridors is used to represent a max and the
+Gridof walls and corridors is used to represent a maze, and the

 We provide a ZIP of the starter project.
 Download the zip, extract the files, and open the project in Qt creator.